lazpeng/wooby/README.md

     - [ ] Maybe CROSS and SELF JOIN?
 - [ ] HAVING clause
 - [ ] Meta tables with info about the schema and database
+- [ ] Import CSV files into tables from the command line
+- [ ] Command line that doesn't suck
 - [ ] (big one) Data persistence and querying of data from disk
 - [ ] System.Data interfaces implementation